 Jonathan provides advice and representation in respect of war crimes and related allegations, including universal jurisdiction matters - allegations which can be investigated and prosecuted in the UK even if neither the alleged offence nor those involved have any connection with the UK.
-He is the immediate past Co-Chair and Advisory Board Member of the IBA War Crimes Committee.
+He is past Co-Chair and Advisory Board Member of the IBA War Crimes Committee.

 Jonathan joined Kingsley Napley in 2002 and became a partner in 2010.